 Teach For Australia (TFA) welcomes the opportunity to contribute to a national discussion about Initial Teacher Education (ITE) and its impact on students.
-Improvement to ITE is one of the levers by which we can ensure that education gives all children, regardless of their background, greater choice for their future.
+Improvement to ITE is one of the levers by which we can ensure that education gives all children greater choice for their future.

 TFA is at the forefront of ITE in Australia, leading with the effective design and delivery of our flagship program, the Leadership Development Program (“the program”).
 For more than a decade, TFA has recruited high-achieving qualified people who are passionate about teaching and developed them to be effective teachers and leaders.